mtceballos/SIRENAdoc/SIRENAfunctions.rst

     This function provides the indexes of the two energies which straddle the pulse energy, by  comparing the maximum value of the pulse derivative
     (:cpp:member:`maxDER`) to the list of maximums in the library  (:cpp:member:`maxDERs`).

-    It finds the two embracing :cpp:member:`maxDERs` in the calibration library
+    It finds the two embracing :cpp:member:`maxDERs` in the calibration library:

         - If :cpp:member:`maxDER` is lower than the lowest :cpp:member:`maxDERs` in the library :math:`\Rightarrow` :cpp:member:`indexEalpha` = :cpp:member:`indexEbeta` = 0